Meet the people who make Discover the Universe possible!

 Lindsay P. Mann

-She studied English Literature and Psychology, leading to a fulfilling career in publishing, communications, and design.
-She's been working for science and heritage non-profits for more than 10 years.
+She studied English Literature and Psychology, leading to a fulfilling career in communications, brand, and design.
+She's been working for science and heritage non-profits for more than 20 years.

-In her spare time, Lindsay enjoys reading, knitting, playing table-top and video games, and going on adventure walks with her wonderful pups, Maple & Grover.
+In her spare time, Lindsay enjoys reading, knitting, playing table-top and video games, and going on adventure walks with her wonderful pups, Maple and Grover.

 lindsay @ discovertheuniverse.ca